-In 2017, the HR Committee retained the services of Willis Towers Watson to provide advice on the competitiveness of compensation levels and programs for the CEO.
 In 2018, the HR Committee commissioned Willis Towers Watson to conduct a review of the Company's Long-Term Incentive Plans and provide an update on compensation and market trends.
-Fees paid to Willis Towers Watson for executive compensation matters were \$58,162 in 2017 and \$35,473 in 2018.
+In 2019, the HR Committee retained the services of Willis Towers Watson to provide an analysis of CEO compensation, update the HR Committee on executive compensation trends and review proposed changes to the Company's Long Term Incentive Plans.
+Fees paid to Willis Towers Watson for executive compensation matters were \$35,473 in 2018 and \$91,018 in 2019.